tgentry300/backend-epithet-generator/instructions/sprint_a.md

 ```

 ### In the app.py File
-1. import the instance of app from the sprint_a package.
+1. Import the instance of app from the sprint_a package.
 A package in Python is any directory with an \__init__.py
  file.
 By defining the configure_app and using it to instantiate an instance of Flask in the \__init__.py file, we can
  import app directory from the project's root package i.e. sprint_a.